danjguzman/next-demo/README.md

 - This is focused  on showcasing my code—live application demo coming soon.
 - Demo coded by me, not AI.

+*Note: If you pull this to run locally, Mapbox may not work properly since it requires a valid token to function, which I’ve omitted from my commits for obvious reasons (don't give out API keys to the world).
+Defaults to a blank section for Mapbox.*

 <div style="text-align: center;">
   <img src="screenshot.png" alt="Screenshot of the demo">